All Episodes

 Can't happen here.

-So you know, the fact that there are those that will politicize it, Obama, et cetera, it just it's mind-numbing.
+So, you know, the fact that there are those that will politicize it, Obama, et cetera, it just, it's mind-numbing.

 Sad, sadly predictable.

-We'll get to your calls next, 800-941.
+We'll get to your calls next, 800-941, Sean.

-Sean, then it's Leo, uh Torrell and Larry Elder.
+Then it's Leo Terrell and Larry Elder.

-Hannity at nine.
+Hannity at 9.

 Set your DVR.